TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main_Plot_Analysis_Module/Spike_Rate_Window/Functions/README.txt

 % Inputs:
 % 1.
 SpikeRate - Vector of spike rates to be filtered as 1x nbins double vector.
-% 2. cutoffFreq - is hard coded at line 29 -- but preserved if changed to manual input from GUI or somewhere else, as double.
+% 2. cutoffFreq - comes from spike rate app window public property "CutoffFreque".
+Right now its empty as standard.
+This means cutoff is
+% autocalculated here in line 29;
 % 3. samplingRate - Sampling rate of the SpikeRate as double in Hz.
 % 4. filterOrder - Order of the Butterworth filter as double.
 % 5.
 BinSize - not necessary here, but maybe for autosetting cutoff and